manelpuig/rUBot_mecanum_ws/Documentation/01b_rubot_model_control.md

 - Verify in rviz you have to change the fixed frame to "odom" frame

 Now we are ready to control our robot in this virtual environment!

+**Activity:**

+Design a proper **world** corresponding to the real world you will work with:
+- wooden parts with speciffic dimensions we have in the lab
+- Propose a maze for all the next laboratory sessions

+Generate the **bringup file** to spawn your previous designed robot model in the proposed maze.

 ## **3. rUBot mecanum navigation control in virtual environment**